 As noted above, the Galaxy S20 Fan Edition is quite an expensive phone, and that’s despite being the baby of the Galaxy S20 range.

-While the specs and features go some way towards justifying the price (plastic back notwithstanding), the Samsung Galaxy S21 Fan Edition could certainly stand out more if it were a bit more affordable.
+While the specs and features go some way towards justifying the price (plastic back notwithstanding), the Samsung Galaxy S21 FE could certainly stand out more if it were a bit more affordable.

 3. A brighter screen